jaideep2004/creditdost/DIGITAL_AGREEMENT_IMPLEMENTATION_SUMMARY.md

 #### Controllers
 - `digitalAgreementController.js` with endpoints for:
   - Creating and retrieving digital agreements
-  - PDF generation and download
+  - PDF copying and download
   - Surepass eSign initiation and webhook handling
   - Admin approval/rejection workflows